avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

   The minimum base fee sets a lower bound on the EIP-1559 base fee of a block.
 Since the block's base fee sets the minimum gas price for any transaction included in that block, this effectively sets a minimum gas price for any transaction.

 **TargetGas**:
   Specifies the targeted amount of gas (including block gas cost) to consume within a rolling 10s window.
-When the dynamic fee algorithm observes that network activity is above/below the TargetGas, it increases/decreases the base fee proportionally to how far above/below the target actual network activity is.
+When the dynamic fee algorithm observes that network activity is above/below the `TargetGas`, it increases/decreases the base fee proportionally to how far above/below the target actual network activity is.

 **BaseFeeChangeDenominator**:
   Divides the difference between actual and target utilization to determine how much to increase/decrease the base fee.
 A larger denominator indicates a slower changing, stickier base fee, while a lower denominator allows the base fee to adjust more quickly.